kara-krzystan/social-network-api/README.md

 ## Description

 My challenge this week was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-I used Express.js for routing, a MongoDB database, and the Mongoose ODM.
+I used Express.js for routing, MongoDB for the database, and the Mongoose ODM.
 In addition to using the Express.js and Mongoose packages, I also needed to use Moment.js to format time.
 The application will not be deployed, so testing and the video walkthrough were completed in Insomnia.

 ## User Story